Yorkcla/yorkcla.github.io/_pages/about.md

 I began my academic journey as a clarinetist and earned an undergraduate degree in musicology.
 I engaged in industrial engineering projects during my master's studies, which led me to become an interdisciplinary researcher at the intersection of sound, human, and interaction design.

-I am developing a creativity support tool for sonic interaction design that applies cognitive principles of tonal music.
+I am developing a AI-featured creativity support tool for sonic interaction design that applies cognitive principles of tonal music.